 Small grant fund

-Th CAG Somerset small grants fund will reopen on 14th January 2026.
+The CAG Somerset small grants fund will reopen on 1st June 2026.

 Focus area

-The aim of this fund is to empower groups dedicated to increasing reuse, repair, waste reduction, sharing, surplus food and composting in Somerset.
+The aim of this fund is to empower groups dedicated to increasing reuse, repair, waste reduction, sharing, surplus food, composting and encouraging sustainable behaviour change in Somerset communities.
 The fund can be used to expand or support your engagement work.
 Whether you’re just starting or looking to expand your efforts, we’re here to support you.

 Examples of what we can fund are: